icicimov/go-app/README.md

 2018/06/14 10:13:40 Ready OK
 ```

-The basic function of the server is returning the host name (or container name/id in Kubernetes) it is running on, number of requests and time stamp:
+The basic function of the server is returning the host name (or container name/id in Kubernetes) it is running on, number of requests and time stamp for the root `/` path:

 ```bash
 igorc@igor-laptop:~$ curl http://localhost:8081/